Nigerian army posts two divisions to hunt for missing girls

 The U.N.
 Security Council on Friday expressed outrage at the abduction, demanded the immediate release of the girls and threatened to take action.

-Boko Haram's fight for an Islamist state has killed thousands since it erupted in mid-2009 and has destabilised swathes of the northeast of Nigeria, Africa's top oil producer, as well as neighbours Cameroon and Niger.
+Boko Haram's fight for an Islamist state has killed thousands since it erupted in mid-2009 and has destabilized swathes of the northeast of Nigeria, Africa's top oil producer, as well as neighbors Cameroon and Niger.

 The global outrage over the attack has shone a spotlight on the rebellion and institutional challenges faced by the government and military just as Nigeria's economy has overtaken South Africa's as the biggest on the continent.